nikhilnagrale2/OOPS/README.md

 ## Abstract Classes

 - In C++ class is made abstract by declaring at least one of its functions as a pure virtual function.
-Apure virtual function is specified by placing "= 0" in its declaration.
+A pure virtual function is specified by placing "= 0" in its declaration.
 Its implementation must be provided by derived classes.

 _Example :_